Bobby Heenan: The wrestling manager Chicago loved to hate

 On this night at the International Amphitheatre in 1975, Heenan so riled one fan that the man took out a gun and shot at him.
 He missed Heenan but sprayed five people that were sitting ringside, injuring all of them.

-True story.
 John Husar of the Chicago Tribune wrote about the crazy night.

 Heenan claims nothing happened to the shooter; he just fled and was never arrested.
 Even scarier, Heenan said he noticed him at future matches.
-Listen to Heenan tell the story, which begins at about the 5:30 mark:
+Listen to Heenan tell the story, which begins at about the 5:30 mark on the video below: